tomlouden/SPIDERMAN/docs/brightness_maps.rst

 Zhang and Showman 2017
 -----------------------

-A temperature map based on the equations given in the appendix of Zhang and Showman 2017 (http://adsabs.harvard.edu/abs/2017ApJ...836...73Z) This semi-physical model well reproduces the main features of hot Jupiter phase-curves - offset hotspots
+A temperature map based on the equations given in the appendix of Zhang and Showman 2017 (http://adsabs.harvard.edu/abs/2017ApJ...836...73Z) This semi-physical model well reproduces the main features of hot Jupiter phase-curves - offset hotspots.
+Called with "zhang"

 main parameters: